 Before you start

-We would like your nominations for those who volunteered in the community or worked in one of the critical sectors listed on the GOV.UK website during the lockdown period between 23 March and 15 June 2020.
+We would like your nominations for those who volunteered in the community or worked in one of the critical sectors listed on the GOV.UK website during the national lockdown periods between 5 November - 2 December 2020 and 5 January 2021 onwards and / or those who volunteered or worked in one of the Borough's asymptomatic mass testing centres or vaccination centres.

 You will need to provide the name and contact details for the person you are nominating, so that we can contact them to: